 - Between two and fifteen miles for pupils aged 11 – 16 years and is the nearest school preferred on the grounds of religion or belief

 - The Pupil has been assessed (by a WCC Risk Assessor) as having mobility difficulties or health and safety issues related to a disability or special educational needs that makes it impractical to safely walk to school.

 It is the responsibility of those with parental responsibility to make suitable arrangements to ensure that their child is accompanied on walking routes to school, if it is considered by the parents that the child's age, ability and levels of understanding make this necessary.
 The Authority will therefore not provide transport solely because parents have not made such arrangements, unless there is good reason.
 Such reasons may include where disability means that no parent is available to accompany the pupil along a walking route to school.
-In circumstances such as this, parents will be responsible for providing supporting evidence and it may be necessary to seek guidance for relevant professional agencies.
+In circumstances such as this, parents will be responsible for providing supporting evidence and it may be necessary to seek guidance from relevant professional agencies.

 Production of evidence is no guarantee of free transport and each case will be assessed on an individual basis.
 It is the general position of the Authority that parents are expected to manage ensuring that their children are accompanied to school alongside any work commitments that they may have.

 For those who meet these criteria, you may be offered one of the following:

 - Direct Travel Payment to assist you in transporting your child yourself (normally only provided where no WCC transport exists)

 To apply please complete the Home to School SEN Transport Application Form (SEND).

 Please be aware that travel assistance may take up to 15 working days to arrange from the date your application is processed.